 Face-Centered Cubic Crystal Lattice

-The number of periodic tables chemical elements like copper, silver, gold, and nickel and solidified inert gases (helium, neon, argon krypton, xenon) of our environment possess face-centered cubic crystal structures.
+The number of periodic tables chemical elements like copper, silver, gold, nickel, platinum and solidified inert gases (helium, neon, argon krypton, xenon) of our environment possess face-centered cubic crystal structures.
 In a face-centered cubic lattice where the atoms are present at the six faces and the eight corners.
 But face atoms are equally shared by two unit cells.
 Therefore, the total number of atoms per unit cell = 3 (for face) + 1 (for corner) = 4.
 Hence the element density of face-centered unit cells greater them the primitive or body-centered unit cell.

 Law of Rational and Miller Indices

 In learning chemistry, let one plane cut two three dimensional axes by a and b and the third axis in infinity.
 Hence the Weiss indices = 1, 1, ∞.
 For a better representation of the indexing plane, we avoided infinity because infinity is inconvenient for determination.
 Therefore, the reciprocal of miller indices taken as Weiss indices.
 For example, miller indices of (11∞) and (12∞) represented in Weiss indices as (110) and (210) respectively.

 Lattice Planes in Cubic Crystal